Bayer-Macr\`i decomposition on Bridgeland moduli spaces over surfaces

 Recall that $\mathcal{B}_0=\frac{1}{2}\mathrm{B}$ in Example~\ref{boundary-divisor-Hilbert-schemes}.
-The proof is completed by using $\KS=-2(E+eF)+(e-2)F$ or $(e-2)F$ respectively. \end{proof}
+The proof is completed by using $\KS=-2(E+eF)+(e-2)F$ or $(e-2)F$, respectively. \end{proof}

-The above computation suggests that the number $u$ plays an important role in order to find the extremal nef line bundle, and in general $u\neq 0$, i.e. $\omega$ is not parallel to $\beta$.
+The above computation suggests that the number $u$ plays an important role in order to find the extremal nef line bundle, and in general $u\neq 0$, that is, $\omega$ is not parallel to $\beta$.
 The nef cone of $\Sigma_e^{[n]}$ has been obtained by Bertram and Coskun \cite{BC13}.
 The nef cone of $S_2^{[n]}$ ($n\geq 2$) has been obtained by J. Li and W.-P. Li \cite{LL10}.
-Both of the results use the notion of $k$-very ample line bundles \cite{BSG91}.
+Both of the results use the notion of $k$-very ample line bundles (see \cite{BSG91}).